 Aren’t books going away?
 Why do we need a library?

 Literacy in society has always been and continues to be a relevant and important part of a community.
-Books may go away someday, but it isn’t happening yet, and our renovated library will be designed to allow us to adjust our space if the physical collections change, so we can continue our mission to “inform, enrich, and empower all citizens” — through a variety of formats.
+Books may go away someday, but it isn’t happening yet, and our renovated library will be designed to allow us to adjust our space if the physical collections change, so we can continue our mission to “provide a portal for all to explore, imagine and engage” — through a variety of formats.
 Public libraries bring communities together in a culture of lifelong learning and exploration.

 Who is going to pay for this?

 The City is taking advantage of a grant opportunity through the Board of Library Commissioners.
 If we are awarded a grant, the project would be funded by a combination of the grant, the City, and fundraising efforts.

 The City submitted a grant application at the Massachusetts Board of Library Commissioners (MBLC) on January 27, 2017.
 In July 2017 the MBLC announced that Melrose was on the waiting list for a provisional grant award.
 Generally, a few libraries come off of the waiting list each year.
 In 2020, no new awards were announced due to difficulties posed by the pandemic.
 As we enter 2021, Melrose is in position #3 on the waiting list.
 New awards are announced each July.

 The entrances will be different, and the locations of some of the departments.
 We will have improved meeting spaces for all ages.
 The lighting will be more efficient.
 Youth services and the general reading and study areas will have more windows, providing improved natural daylight.
 Significant improvements will be made to the building’s systems such as the roof and HVAC.
 Overall, many details will be different, but our focus on customer service will remain!